 Forfeitures are treated as a reduction of employer contributions.
-There were no forfeitures utilized for the years ended December 31, 2009 and 2008.
-Forfeitures in the amount of \$47,640 as of December 31, 2009 are available to reduce future employer contributions.
+Forfeitures in the amount of \$8,809 were used for employer contributions for the year ended December 31, 2010.
+There were no forfeitures utilized for the year ended December 31, 2009.
+Forfeitures in the amount of \$47,402 as of December 31, 2010 are available to reduce future employer contributions.